Start free trial

 gamification customer feedback

-Gamification can also help if you’re having trouble getting detailed feedback for your needs.
+Gamification can also help if you’re having trouble getting feedback that’s detailed enough for your needs.
 You could build a bar along the top of the form that gets longer when the user includes specific elements, like descriptive headings or “Why I would recommend this product.”

 Invite Contributors for Co-Creation Sessions

 Another way to tap into deeper and more thoughtful feedback is to invite people to collaborate with you on new products and services.
-They could come into your offices for a day of brainstorming and sharing ideas or participate in a live online co-creation session.
+They could come into your offices for a day of brainstorming and sharing ideas, or take part in a live online co-creation session.

 Working directly with your customer base can provide valuable insights into what they are really looking for and which features they value the most.

-You’ll want to choose your participants carefully, making sure that they are representative of your target audience and likely to take the project seriously.
-This could be a great reward to include as part of your loyalty program.
+You’ll want to choose your participants with care, making sure that they are representative of your target audience and are likely to take the project seriously.
+It could be a great reward to include as part of your loyalty program.

 Host Interactive Events

-Last but not least, events are a great opportunity to discuss your business, PR, products, services, and branding, ask for feedback from the audience, and hear directly from current and potential customers.
+Last but not least, events are a great opportunity to discuss your business, products and services, and branding, ask for feedback from the audience, and hear directly from current and potential customers.

-These events could be online, like podcasts or webinars, or in-person, like a workshop at a conference or a booth at a trade fair.
-If you’re attending an in-person event, you can pick up on subtler feedback and read people’s body language to gain a better sense of how enthusiastic they are about your brand.
+These events could be online, like podcasts or webinars, or in-person in the form of a workshop at a conference or a booth at a trade fair.
+If you’re attending an in person event, you can pick up on subtler feedback and read people’s body language to gain a better sense of how enthusiastic they are about your brand.

 With online events, you can request feedback in real time at intervals during the event, through embedded surveys and polls, or ask on-demand viewers who are watching later to respond in the comments.